10 common questions about CGMs and glucose biosensors answered

 - Track long-term glucose trends over weeks and months, seeing how many stable days you have strung together.

-- Log your meals and get a score based on how that meal impacted your blood sugar.
-You can save a catalog of foods and meals that work (or don’t) for you.
+- Log your meals and get insights on how that meal impacted your blood sugar.
 It also reads exercise and sleep data from your phone so that you can put those glucose numbers in the context of your behaviors.
 This allows you to see, for instance, how a workout after a meal or a poor night’s sleep impacts your blood sugar.

 - Receive suggestions and guidance based on your data and logs.
 If your morning oatmeal produces a big spike, for instance, the app will suggest oatmeal alternatives for breakfast.

-CGMs have until recently been prescription-only in the US (though they are over-the-counter in most countries), used primarily by people with Type 1 diabetes, who need to closely monitor their blood sugar to give themselves insulin.
-In September 2024, both Abbott and Dexcom introduced over-the-counter CGMs.
-CGMs are increasingly used by people without diabetes to monitor their metabolic health.
-You can ask your doctor for a prescription, or you can join Levels, which offers two paths to getting a CGM:
+These devices have until recently been prescription-only in the US , used primarily by people with Type 1 diabetes, who need to closely monitor their blood sugar to give themselves insulin.
+In September 2024, both Abbott and Dexcom introduced over-the-counter glucose biosensors.
+You can now order those biosensors directly from the manufacturer or from Levels, for as little as $89 for a month's worth of monitoring, and the device will ship directly to your home.

-5. What can I learn from a CGM if I don’t have diabetes?
+5. What can I learn from a glucose biosensor if I don’t have diabetes?

 First, because glucose is a primary fuel source for our cells, how efficiently our body uses and processes it is vital to several areas of our health, from short-term energy and mood to long-term risk of chronic disease.
 Even if your annual labs put you in the healthy range, frequent blood sugar spikes and crashes can kick off changes in your body that are detrimental to health in the short and long run.